-The trophy has a tan Corian base that represents the sand and a pair of turquoise portions that represent the water.
-The trophy is mounted on black wood with black wood pillars used to support the football at the top of the trophy.
+The trophy has a black acrylic base and a turquoise stand that represents the water.
+The trophy is mounted with acrylic and metal pillars used to support the football at the top of the trophy.

 The bowl also awards distinctive Offensive Player of the Game and Defensive Player of the Game trophies.